gbgabiola/100DaysOfCode/r1-log.md

 ## Day 77: October 13, Saturday
 **Today's Progress**: Diving in the Applied Visual Design (3rd section) of RWD in FCC.
 Learned a lot in learn.co functions and scope section.
 Understanding more about frameworks and APIs in pre-programming.

+## Day 78: October 15, Monday
+**Today's Progress**: Went over in the CMS and advanced concepts in pre-programming and then Run through the data structures in learn.co.
+Lastly done some CSS in FCC.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: